-Things to do after the Prague Discovery Tour
+Things to Do after the Prague City Highlights Tour

 Now, I do realize that the first two suggestions on my list are included in our Prague Discovery Tour, yet there is no way the tour can go deep enough into the history of these locations without it lasting for days.
 Our tour is intended as a sampler giving you an idea of the city and things to revisit.

 My first consideration is the crazy big place on top of the hill, the castle.
 Prague Castle isnʼt just big, it is the largest in the world.
 Many of the buildings serve as museums and with a big pile of Czech and world history inside.
 There are places to eat and drink and almost every food place sells svařák, the traditional hot spiced wine that can keep you warm while moving between the buildings.

 I have some suggestions while you are there.
 There is an art gallery in the Second Courtyard featuring paintings by many greats from the 1500ʼs onward.
 The display is very open so time can be taken to enjoy the works without the herds of tourists wielding selfie sticks blocking your sight.
 For only 100 CZK, this is an incredible bargain.
 Also, when visiting the Golden Lane, donʼt forget to go to the upstairs area which has a great display of armor and at the end, they have an indoor crossbow range.
 Who doesnʼt want to shoot a crossbow?!